HydroXai/ABJ-Attack/README.md

 # ABJ-Attack
-Analyzing-based Jailbreak Attack on Large Language Models
+The official implementation of our paper "[Figure it Out: Analyzing-based Jailbreak Attack on Large Language Models](https://arxiv.org/pdf/2407.16205)"

+## Table of Contents

 ## Updates